 Overview Venerable and wealthy beyond conception is Muir, that stands beyond the Tempest Lands far into those northern deserts not yet claimed by the unstoppable advance of the Desert Lotus creeping from the East.
 Vast and ancient and beautiful and decadent, its splendour the envy of the southern kings, its storehouse of knowledge coveted by … More The Lands of Autumn: The Free City of Muir

-Mightiest of the Pre-Calamity civilisations was Tzyan.
-Not as far-reaching as Great Sybarra nor as culturally and technologically influential as the artificers of Nzembar, Tzyan reigned supreme by sorcery and sorcery alone.
-Contained within a few city-states, divided by constant squabbeling and factional infighting, it was by the legendary ability and vast knowledge of its … More Adventures in the Age of Dusk: The Palace of Unquiet Repose
+Mightiest of the Pre-Calamity civilizations was Tzyan.
+Not as far-reaching as Great Sybarra nor as influential as the artificers of Ancient Nzembar, Tzyan reigned supreme by sorcery and sorcery alone.
+Contained within a few city-states, divided by constant squabbling and factional infighting, it was by the legendary ability and vast knowledge of its half-human sorcerer-princes … More Adventures in the Age of Dusk: The Palace of Unquiet Repose

 Remembered as little more then myths of bygone days, the original dragons have long been hunted to extinction; their diamond-scaled hides flayed from their still warm carcasses to form armour for war-hungry kings or adventurers drunk on glory and slaughter.
 In the long aeons since their demise, various powers have attempted, through the black arts … More Horrors of the Age of Dusk: Dragons of the Age of Dusk